-Any time you move a table or reorganize a table, internally the database uses a different set of ROWIDs to point to the rows on disk, and this makes the indexes unusable since they're still pointing to the old ROWIDs.
+Any time that you move a table or reorganize a table, internally the database uses a different set of ROWIDs to point to the rows on disk, and this makes the indexes unusable since they're still pointing to the old ROWIDs.
 A ROWID is an Oracle pseudo column that uniquely identifies a row in a table.
 You must make the index usable by rebuilding the index, which makes the index entries use the new set of ROWIDs for the table rows.

 Unlike in the case of a valid index, the database doesn't maintain an unusable index when DML operations occur.
-In Oracle Database 11.2, unusable indexes and index partitions are segment-less; the index or index partition ceases to occupy its allocated space once the database marks its status as UNUSABLE.
-The space previously occupied by the index or index partition is immediately returned to the database.
-In Oracle Database 11g Release 2, when you create an unusable index, the database doesn't allocate a segment for the index.
+When you create an unusable index, the database doesn't allocate a segment for the index.

-■ Note In the Oracle Database 11.2 release, the database drops the index segment when its status is marked UNUSABLE.
+Note The database drops the index segment when its status is marked UNUSABLE.

-While the database will mark an index as UNUSABLE following some events, you can also make an index unusable.
+While the database marks an index as UNUSABLE following some events, you can also make an index unusable.
 You can either mark an existing index UNUSABLE or create an index in the UNUSABLE state.
 A reason for making an index unusable is to make a bulk load go faster, since the database doesn't need to maintain the indexes while inserting data into the table.
-You can make the index unusable and recreate it after the bulk load completes.
+You can make the index unusable and re-create it after the bulk load completes.
 Note that when dealing with partitioned indexes, even though a partition may be marked UNUSABLE, the remaining partitions of the index continue to be usable.
 That is, you can issue SQL statements that require the use of the index with an unusable partition, so long as the statement doesn't access an unusable partition.

 Once the database marks an index as UNUSABLE, the optimizer ignores the index and the database no longer maintains the indexes following DML changes in the table.
-An index must have a USABLE status in order for the database to use it.
-In order to "use" an unusable index, you must take the index out of the UNUSABLE mode; you can rebuild the index or drop and recreate the index before you can use the index.
+An index must have an USABLE status in order for the database to use it.
+In order to "use" an unusable index, you must take the index out of the UNUSABLE mode; you can rebuild the index or drop and re-create the index before you can use the index.